aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/odsodatasourcetype/_index.md

 ---
 title: OdsoDataSourceType
+linktitle: OdsoDataSourceType
 second_title: Aspose.Words for Java API Reference
-description: Specifies the type of the external data source to be connected to as part of the ODSO connection information.
+description: Specifies the type of the external data source to be connected to as part of the ODSO connection information in Java.
 type: docs
-weight: 416
+weight: 418
 url: /java/com.aspose.words/odsodatasourcetype/
 ---